Met forced to deny Wembley policing operation ‘failed’ as more security misses emerge

 Met forced to deny Wembley policing operation ‘failed’ as more security blunders emerge

-Comes as senior Tory suggests joint British-Irish 2030 World Cup bid now looks ‘dead in the water’
+Denial comes as senior Tory suggests joint British-Irish 2030 World Cup bid now looks ‘dead in the water’

-The Metropolitan Police has denied that its policing operation at Wembley “failed,” as it has emerged England fans were openly discussing ways to force their way into stadium in the days leading up to the Euro 2020 final.
+The Metropolitan Police has denied that its policing operation at Wembley “failed,” as it emerged England fans were openly discussing ways to force their way into the stadium in the days leading up to the Euro 2020 final.

 The denial comes as a senior Tory suggested the joint British-Irish 2030 World Cup bid now looked “dead in the water”, thanks to the chaos on Sunday.